ribru17/118cs-notes/README.md

 ## Wireless Networks

+- Wireless hosts
+  - Laptop, smartphone, `IoT`
+  - Run applications
+  - May be stationary (non-mobile) or mobile
+    - Wireless does _not_ always mean mobility!
 - Base station
   - Typically connected to wired network
   - Relay: responsible for sending packets between wired network and wireless